 This species lives in the US Atlantic, the Coastal Caribbean, and in the Gulf of Mexico, but it may live in other areas of the world too.
 This jelly is also known as the Drymonema Larsoni after the U.S Fish and Wildlife scientist Ronald Larson, who led work on the species in the early 80s.

-Jellyfish: Frequently Asked Questions
+Types of Jellyfish: Frequently Asked Questions

-How many kinds of jellyfish are there?
+How many types of Jellyfish are there?

-What is the most common jellyfish?
+What is the most common type of Jellyfish?